shimaore/wicked-credit/server.coffee.md

 The whole problem is made simple by the fact that TS packets have a static length and are aligned on UDP packet boundaries.
 This means we do not have to do framing inside the UDP packets, and deducing the number of TS packets in a UDP packet is trivial.
+(See ITU H.220.0 for more information on TS.)

     TS_PACKET_LENGTH = 188